NiWO4 nanoparticle decorated lignin as electrodes for asymmetric flexible supercapacitors

 In order to meet our increasing energy demand, a flexible, lightweight, and highly organized energy management strategy is needed for flexible supercapacitors.
-For that perspective, an anode electrode has been designed and synthesized by depositing NiWO4 nanoparticles on lignin (lig) on an aluminum substrate.
+With that perspective, an anode electrode has been designed by depositing NiWO4 nanoparticles on lignin (lig) on an aluminum substrate.
 A supercapacitor was assembled by using Al/lig–NiWO4 as the anode, Al/AC (activated carbon) as the cathode, and PVA/H3PO4 gel as the electrolyte.
 Superior electrochemical performance was achieved even after 2000 cycles of charge and discharge study.
-The maximum specific capacitance at 0.13 Ag-1 is 17.01 mFcm-2, which is more than 42 times of that reported.
-The capacitance retention maintains at about 97% after 1000 cycles, and 84% after 2000 cycles.
-The maximum energy and power densities are 2 Wh cm−2 and 100 W cm−2 respectively.
+The maximum specific capacitance at 0.13 A g−1 is 17.01 mF cm−2, which is more than 42 times that reported.
+The capacitance retention is maintained at about 97% after 1000 cycles, and at 84% after 2000 cycles.
+The maximum energy and power densities are 2 W h cm−2 and 100 W cm−2, respectively.
 A series of the composition of lig : NiWO4 : PVDF was tested to optimize the electrochemical performance.
 It was found that the best performance was achieved for the ratio (10 : 80 : 10) that had predominantly NiWO4 nanoparticles.
-The remarkable electrochemical performance of these new class capacitors makes them useful for a wide variety of electronics.
+The remarkable electrochemical performance of this new class of capacitors makes them useful for a wide variety of electronics.